bluerobotics/ardusub-gitbook/operators-manual/full-parameter-list.md

 *Note: This parameter is for advanced users*

-This sets the min PWM output value that will ever be output to the motors, 0 = use input RC3_MIN
+This sets the min PWM output value in microseconds that will ever be output to the motors, 0 = use input RC3_MIN

 - Range: 0 2000

+- Units: PWM

 ## MOT_PWM_MAX: PWM output maximum

 *Note: This parameter is for advanced users*

-This sets the max PWM value that will ever be output to the motors, 0 = use input RC3_MAX
+This sets the max PWM value in microseconds that will ever be output to the motors, 0 = use input RC3_MAX

 - Range: 0 2000

+- Units: PWM

 ## MOT_SPIN_MIN: Motor Spin minimum